NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 ## Manual testing of a NixOS configuration

-One of the most powerful features in the Nix ecosystem is **the ability to provide a set of declarative NixOS configurations and use a simple Python interface** to interact with them using [QEMU](https://www.qemu.org/) as the backend.
+One of the most powerful features in the Nix ecosystem is the ability to provide a set of declarative NixOS configurations and use a Python shell to interact with them through [QEMU](https://www.qemu.org/) as the backend.

 Those tests are widely used to ensure that NixOS works as intended, so in general they are called **NixOS tests**.
 They can be written and launched outside of NixOS, on any Linux machine (with [MacOS support coming soon](https://github.com/NixOS/nixpkgs/issues/108984)).